France has modest expectations heading into U.S match at RWC

 “We need to rock up and we need to make our tackles.
 If you don’t make your tackles, you’re going to end up behind the advantage line every time,” he added.
 “We need to stop their lineout mauls, because they’re going to lick their lips from what they saw against England.”

+“You have to highlight the English performance,” Brunel said.
+“We are worried about this American team’s athletic abilities, yet they were nevertheless dominated by England and we hope to do the same.”

-France’s backs have looked better since Fabien Galthie — a former standout scrumhalf — joined coach Jacques Brunel’s backroom staff.
+France’s backs have looked better since Fabien Galthie — a former standout scrumhalf — joined Brunel’s staff.

+Fitness levels and creativity have both improved in the four matches Galthie has been involved in.

+“Of course he has a connoisseur’s eye,” said scrumhalf Maxime Machenaud, who is starting the game.
+“He knows the position well and that can help us.”

 With nearly one week between the games, Gold encouraged his players to take time away from the competition and liven up their minds.